euruko/euruko2019.github.io/_site/README.md

 The main layout is in `_layouts/default.html`.

 SASS is in `_sass/`
- If you add a seprate scss file, make sure to import it in `_sass/`
+ For styles used on a single page please add a separate file.
- The `_sass/_main.scss` is automatically compiled into `assets/css/main.scss` When adding a new page or stylesheet please adhere to the current theme.
+ When adding a new page take a look at `_layouts/post.html` to see what layout you need to use and what's the structure of the html code that will keep the current theme.

 Images are added in `assets/images/`.
 JS is added in `assets/scripts/`.